manuelftech/ai-vr-control/README.md

 - Physics interactions and renderer modifications are managed using the functionality provided by the Unity engine.
 Management encompasses the application of physical forces and constraints, alongside the updating of text content:
     * ConstantForce Force: Used to apply continuous force to objects, creating consistent movement or floating effects.
     * ConstantForce RelativeTorque: Applied to induce rotational movement, allowing objects to spin or orient themselves dynamically within the virtual space.
-    * TextMeshPro: Displays information within the environment, it was strategically positioned upon the relevision to easily resemble a livingroom.
+    * TextMeshPro: Displays information within the environment, it was strategically positioned upon the television to easily resemble a living room.
     * Renderer: Responsible for visual presentation, manipulating the appearance of models, textures, and lighting within the environment.
 - Response Handling: The environment can switch between receiving streaming and synchronous responses from the Python application.
 This functionality is toggled by clicking a dedicated UI button within the keyboard (represented visually by a cube icon).